rusher321/SWEET_plus/README.md

 `-h`: Get help with the commands
 `-f`: A path to "gene expression matrix" file
-`-w`: A path to "sample weight" file (i.e., output file from step 1)
+`-w`: A path to "sample weight" file (i.e., the output file from step 1)
 `-p`: A path to "samples of interest" file
 `-g`: A path to "genes of interest" file
 `-s`: A path to the output "confidence scores of edges" files for each sample of interest